35 Church Street

 The AVA is a non-profit, membership-based arts organisation with the primary aim of advancing and promoting South African contemporary art and artists.
 The gallery’s exhibition programme is selected through an annual open call.

-The exhibitions are on display from 22 August to 03 October 2024.
+The exhibitions are on display from 28 November 2024 to 9 January 2025.